TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

     class MyAppProfile(models.Model):
-        user = models.OneToOneField(settings.AUTH_USER_MODEL,
-                                    on_delete=models.CASCADE)
+	# you probably have a user OneToOneField here

+	# this is the encryption part:
         _api_key_encrypted = models.BinaryField(null=True, blank=True)  # ciphertext (private)
         api_key = EncryptedProperty('_api_key_encrypted')               # descriptor (public)

-By convention, the ``BinaryField``'s name starts with an underscore — its only consumer is the :class:`EncryptedProperty` descriptor; plugin code should never read or write it directly.
+By convention, the ``BinaryField``'s name starts with an underscore — it is only referenced by the :class:`EncryptedProperty` descriptor; never read or write the ``BinaryField`` directly.

 Reading and writing the field
 -----------------------------

+Access the encrypted field just like a regular Python attribute.
-Plain Python attribute access on the descriptor handles everything:
+The ``EncryptedProperty`` descriptor handles everything:

 .. code-block:: python